Filinvest lights up the holiday season

 Nov.
 13 – Crimson Hotel Filinvest City, Manila

-Start the season with a festive tree lighting event at Crimson Hotel Filinvest City and take your family to a delightful dinner at Cafe Eight, Firehouse Pizza, or Baker J.
+The Christmas tree is up at Crimson Hotel Filinvest City!
+Take your family to a delightful dinner at Cafe Eight, Firehouse Pizza, or Baker J.

 Nov.
 15 – Festival Mall Alabang